beneills/website/pages/language-learning.md

 + download and install Anki on your computer and any phones, tablets.
 Set up an AnkiWeb account, skim the manual todo, and add a test card to test everything is syncing correctly.
 + create an account on memrise.com todo and look through any existing courses in your target language, without starting any.
 + it possible, find out how to add keyword searching to your browser.
 This currently works in Chrome and Firefox.
-+ find a decent translation dictionary site todo and add it as *le* and *el* todo
++ find a decent (word) translation dictionary site todo and add it as **le** and **el** keywords.
+I use [wordreference.com].
-+ add Google translate as *le2* and *le2* todo
++ add Google translate as **le2** and **le2** for translating longer passages

-+ find out if there are Michel Thomas or Pimsleur audio courses for your language
++ find out if there are Michel Thomas or Pimsleur audio courses available for your language
 + put these into your resources file with prices, links and a summary of the reviews.
 Especially pay attention to the longer reviews on Amazon - these are usually written by more serious learners.
-+ if it is available, acquire somehow the *foundation* or *total* Michel Thomas audio course.
++ if it is available, get the *foundation* or *total* Michel Thomas audio course.
 Your reading of the reviews should have given you an idea of his genius.

 ### Execution

+#### Main Study

 We will start by listening to the Michel Thomas audio.
 The first CD gives advice on how to listen properly.
 Follow it.

 Each CD is something like todo minutes.
-They are somewhat self contained, so try to listen to entire CDs in one go.
+They are somewhat self contained, so try to listen to a CD in one session.
 Following the advice given at the start, don't worry about complete mastery before moving on.
 There are recaps, and todo

 Just go about listening to them in a purposeful manner, not repeating too much mm at a comfortable pace.
 2 or 3 a week is a reasonable guide.

 Todo pimsleur

+#### Vocabulary

 Now, we are going to begin building vocabulary simultaneously with the audio course.
 Vocabulary is without doubt the easiest area of language learning to quantify.
 You probably need todo words for everyday conversation.
-The order in which to learn them is clear: we'll do it by approximate frequency of occurrence in conversation or writing.
+The order in which to learn them is clear: we'll do it by approximate frequency of occurrence in conversation/writing.

 Hopefully there is a *Beginners* Memrise course in your language.
-Most of these have the most popular ~1000 words.
+Most of these have the most popular ~1000 words, and are listed as being ~16 hours in length.
+Note that this is an estimate of the **total** time taken to learn it, comprising lots of small daily sessions.
+The advantage of this is that we get:

++ a pre-made pack of frequent words
++ pronounciations for many languages
++ community-created "Mems" - mnemonics

+Start this, or the closest thing to it.  *If there is no such course available, we will duplicate this with slightly more effort using Anki and a frequency dictionary/vocab list/beginners book*.

+In addition to our general-purpose beginner study, we want to be able to easily decide to learn any word we want, at any time.
+For this, we'll use Anki:

++ we put **everything** in the default deck (including stuff unrelated to languages), but try to tag at least by langauge
++ you can add Front/Back Target/Native single words/phrases with reversed card
++ but it's better to use [Cloze deletion](http://en.wikipedia.org/wiki/Cloze_test) via the *Cloze* note type and Ctrl-Shift-C shortcut
++ we perform our daily reviews reguarly (preferably daily), being honest, conservative, and suspending any notes we are uneasy about (*!* shortcut)

+For learning concrete nouns, sucess has been reported using the method of writing the target word on Post-it notes, and attaching them to corresponding objects that are handled frequently.

+#### Immersion